Public Provident Fund (PPF): Should You Invest?

 Frequent Interest Rate Adjustments: Interest rate is assessed on quarterly basis.
 Any reduction in rates dents the return on investment.
 Investors need to keep track of the interest rates periodically.

 Ideally, the interest rate should be at least 2%-3% higher than the rate of inflation.

 Should You Invest in Public Provident Fund (PPF)?

 The return on PPF is low when compared to Mutual Fund Plans.
 However, in my opinion the return is still pretty decent as it is a risk free investment product.
-Compounding Returns also helps in accelerating capital appreciation.
+Compounding Returns also helps in accelerating capital accumulation.
 Individuals should balance their investment in Mutual Fund and PPF depending on their risk appetite.

 Ideally, Individuals may allocate majority of their investment in equities at the beginning of their career and gradually start investing in fixed return instruments in the latter half.
 In my opinion, diversification of Investment helps in striking balance between optimum return and risk mitigation.
 Investors may contribute a small percentage of their Investment in PPF while major concentration should be Equity Mutual Funds, Hybrid Funds and Debt Funds.